-Heartworm – Parasitic worms which live in the heart, pulmonary arteries and lungs of cats.
-They are spread by mosquitoes.
+Parasitic worms which live in the heart, pulmonary arteries and lungs of cats transmitted by mosquitoes.
 Symptoms of heartworm infection include coughing, wheezing, shortness of breath, lethargy, anorexia and in some cases, death.

 There are no approved medications for heartworm at this time and treatment can be risky.
-In mild cases, your vet may decide to wait for the parasite to be cleared, more severe cases will require supportive care such as bronchodilators, oxygen, and prednisone to reduce inflammation.
-In cats who are unresponsive to treatment, an adulticide may be recommended.
+In mild cases, your vet may decide to wait for the parasite to be cleared.
+Severe cases will require supportive care such as bronchodilators, oxygen, and prednisone to reduce inflammation.
+Adulticide treatment may be necessary for cats who fail to respond to the above therapies.
 This comes with the risk of the dead worms dislodging and causing a pulmonary embolism.
 Confinement is necessary while this treatment is underway.

-Lungworm infection – Slim, hair like worms which are acquired by consuming hosts (such as snails) infected with the worm or contaminated food and water.
+Slim, hair-like worms which are acquired by consuming hosts (such as snails) infected with the worm or contaminated food and water.
 They reside in the lungs of cats, laying their eggs which hatch into larvae (L1), that are coughed up, swallowed and passed out of the body via the feces.
 Lungworm larvae in the airways can cause irritation, inflammation, and mucus resulting in coughing and wheezing.

-Treatment is usually aimed at adding fibre or giving lubricants (such as butter or petroleum jelly) in his diet to help with the passage of the hairball.
-Regular grooming to reduce the amount of fur your cat ingests and in some cases, your cat may need to go on a “hairball” diet.
+Increase fibre in the diet and/or give lubricants (such as butter or petroleum jelly) to help with the passage of the hairball.
+Regular grooming to reduce the amount of fur your cat ingests and in some cases, your cat may need to go on a hairball diet.

-Anaphylaxis – A life-threatening allergic reaction which results in a narrowing of the airways, it can be triggered by almost anything, common causes include insect bites, medications, and food allergies.
+A life-threatening allergic reaction which results in a narrowing of the airways.
+Almost anything can trigger anaphylaxis, common causes include insect bites, medications, and food allergies.
 Symptoms of anaphylaxis include wheezing, difficulty breathing, rash, swelling, pale gums, collapse.
 Urgent veterinary care is absolutely vital.

-Treatment of anaphylaxis is the administration of adrenaline to counteract the effects of the body’s immune response, oxygen, and IV fluids may also be given to your cat.
+Adrenaline to counteract the effects of the body’s immune response.
+Supportive care such as oxygen, and IV fluids may also be necessary.

 These may include:

-Ultrasound and/or chest x-ray to look for the presence of worms in the heart or lungs or for asthma, signs of inflammation, flattened diaphragm and doughnuts.
+- Ultrasound and/or chest x-ray: Worms in the heart or lungs, signs of inflammation, flattened diaphragm and doughnuts.

-Tracheal wash to look for eggs or larvae or signs of inflammation.
+- Tracheal wash: Eggs or larvae or signs of inflammation.

-Antigen, antibody or microfilariae tests to look for heartworm larvae or antibodies.
+- Antigen, antibody or microfilariae tests: Heartworm larvae or antibodies.

-Skin patch tests if an allergy is suspected.
-This involves introducing common allergens to the cat’s skin via small needles.
+- Skin patch test: This involves introducing common allergens to the cat’s skin via small needles.
 The area is then checked for signs of allergic reaction.

-Complete blood count may reveal higher numbers of eosinophils (a type of white blood cell), which can suggest asthma or allergies.
+- Complete blood count: This may reveal higher numbers of eosinophils (a type of white blood cell), which can suggest asthma or allergies.